orsonteodoro/oiledmachine-overlay/README.md

 *net-libs/webkit-gtk - 32 bit only builds on a AMD64 machine.
 You can still build the 64 bit version.
 FTLJIT enabled webkit.
 FTLJIT is disabled on the main Gentoo overlay.
 (FTLJIT needs testing).
 If you have a JavaScript algorithm or use case that calls a function 100,000+ executions then you should use this ebuild.

 *www-client/surf - WebkitGTK browser with built in Ad-blocking support even in SSL.
 Fixes to support for Facebook.
 Support for GTK3 smooth scrolling.
-Support for external MIME, external Flash video for some sites, and link highlighting.
+Support for external apps for desktop environment MIME to program association, external Flash video for some sites [helper scripts may require updating], and link highlighting.

 *sci-misc/boinc-server - This is essentially the Bonic Server Maker with my personal helper scripts.
 The Science overlay and Gentoo overlay do not have this.
 Use emerge --config boinc-server to create your own Boinc Server project with the boinc-server-maker.
 It will do everything for you except installing the application.
 You must provide the executibles and template files.
 See sci-misc/boinc-server-project-coinking and sci-misc/boinc-server-project-eligius for examples on how to integrate your application.
 You should be able to edit those helper scripts (e.g. fresh-update, update_app) to fit your project.
 Copy and use update-binaries script in your project every time you upgrade your server.